nazariy17/task_1_shoppinp_cart_ios/README.md

 ***** UI *****

 I decided to build simple UI based on UI Collections and Table View with Popups.
 The approach is to use visual recogniton capabilities of human eyes, so we need to use icons and images whenever it applies.
 Some animation were used to create "fluid" effect and to enrich the user experience.
 Attention to the details is very important!
+I used R3PI colors and I have support for multi devices, although, I recommend to use with 6.
+If I could give more time to it I would do it perfect for all iPhones and iPad would have separate design for bigger screen

 ***** Known issue *****

 - App won't save the data in correct persistence way (using Realm or CD) - for this task I will use NSUserDefaults because of complexity and deadline.
 In normal comercial project I would go with REALM
 - The images of products are saved as an image asset, so in order to add more products besides we need to add it to the plist we need to add the image.
 This can be easily changed to cloud images.
 - I don't use any product ID since they make no sense with this task.